Sir William Stephenson Scholarship

 Jenna Allison and Liam Reid Intrepid Scholarship 2023 © UWinnipeg

-Two accomplished University of Winnipeg students are the recipients of the Sir William Stephenson Scholarship this academic year.
-In addition to their outstanding academic success, Jenna Allison and Liam Reid have also demonstrated superior leadership qualities through volunteering and the potential to make valuable contributions to their community.
+Jenna Allison and Liam Reid, two accomplished University of Winnipeg students, have been awarded the Sir William Stephenson Scholarship for this academic year.
+Beyond their academic excellence, both have shown exceptional leadership through volunteering and have the potential to make significant contributions to their community.

 2022 – Tiana Tiede and Michael Grehan